nashville-software-school/Vue-Workshop/project-vault/event-dashboard.md

 ## Part 1

-1. Add a form control to allow users to select a date range with a starting date and ending date. (**NOTE**: The calendar date picker in the demo application is using an older component library.
-If you would like to use PrimeVue to build this app, you might substitute this for just 2 date inputs)
+1. Add a form control to allow users to select a date range with a starting date and ending date. (**NOTE**: The calendar date picker in the demo application is from an older component library.
+If you would like to use PrimeVue to build this app, you might substitute this control for just 2 date inputs)
 1. Add a header to the top of the screen with the title `Event Dashboard` (or whatever you'd like to call your app).
 Add a subheader that shows a nicely formatted version of the date range the user has selected.
 For example: `Sat Mar 13 - Sat Mar 27`

 ## Part 2